 According to the Insurance Institute for Highway Safety (IIHS), there were 35,766 traffic fatalities as a result of car accidents in 2020.
 But what state has the most fatal car accidents in the US?
 And what should be done in case you are in this unfortunate situation?
 In this article, we will take a look at the states with the highest number of fatal car accidents and what might be causing them.

 Prevalence of Car Accidents

 The National Highway Traffic Safety Administration reports that 42,915 people died in motor vehicle crashes last year.
-This is a 10% increase from 2020 and represents one out every seven deaths nationwide!
+This is a 10% increase from 2020 and represents one out of every seven deaths nationwide!

-The numbers from the Insurance Institute for Highway Safety is comparable.
+The numbers from the Insurance Institute for Highway Safety are comparable.
 They report that there were 35,766 fatal car accidents across the United States in 2020, with 11.7 deaths per 100,000 population and approximately 1.34 deaths per 100 million miles traveled.
-Below is a breakdown of these crashes and deaths for the top 5 states with most fatal car accidents.
+Below is a breakdown of these crashes and deaths for the top 5 states with the most fatal car accidents.

 Top 5 States with most fatal car accidents

 - Texas – with a total of 13,038 crashes and resulting in 1805 deaths

 - California – with 11,417 crashes and 1648 deaths

 - Florida – with 8000 crashes and 1217 deaths

 - Georgia – with 37558 crashes and 950 deaths